-If you receive a stipend from a School studentship, this will be paid monthly through payroll.
-You will receive payment directly into your bank account on the 28th day of the month.
+If you receive a stipend from a School studentship, this will be paid monthly, in advance, through Accounts Payable You will receive payment directly into your bank account on or around the 28th day of the month, for the month ahead.
 No tax or National Insurance is paid on stipends.

-New students will receive a cheque on arrival that is equivalent to three months' stipend and your first bank payment will be at the end of three months.
-If you do not have a UK bank account, you must organise this as soon as possible and give the account details to the Finance Office.
+New students will receive payment on arrival that is equivalent to three months' stipend and your first bank payment will be at the end of three months.
+If you do not have a UK bank account, you must organise this as soon as possible and give the account details to the Graduate Office.